sudar/bulk-delete/readme.md

 ### Pro Addons

-The following are the list of pro addons that are currently available.
+The following are the list of pro addons that are currently available for purchase to add more features to the Plugin.

+- Bulk Delete Schedule Categories - Adds the ability to schedule auto delete of posts based on categories.
+[More details](http://sudarmuthu.com/wordpress/bulk-delete/pro-addons#bulk-delete-schedule-categories).
+[Buy now](http://sudarmuthu.com/out/buy-bulk-delete-category-addon)
+- Bulk Delete Schedule Tags - Adds the ability to schedule auto delete of posts based on tags.
+[More details](http://sudarmuthu.com/wordpress/bulk-delete/pro-addons#bulk-delete-schedule-tags).
+[Buy now](http://sudarmuthu.com/out/buy-bulk-delete-tags-addon)
+- Bulk Delete Schedule Pages - Adds the ability to schedule auto delete of pages.
+[More details](http://sudarmuthu.com/wordpress/bulk-delete/pro-addons#bulk-delete-schedule-pages).
+[Buy now](http://sudarmuthu.com/out/buy-bulk-delete-pages-addon)
-#### Bulk Delete Schedule Categories

-This addon adds the ability to schedule auto delete of posts based on categories.
-This will be really useful, if you have to delete posts based on categories on a regular basis.
+- Bulk Delete Schedule by Post Status - Adds the ability to schedule auto delete of posts based on post status like drafts, pending posts, scheduled posts etc. [More details](http://sudarmuthu.com/wordpress/bulk-delete/pro-addons#bulk-delete-schedule-post-status).
+[Buy now](http://sudarmuthu.com/out/buy-bulk-delete-post-status-addon)

-The cost of this addon is $15 and you can buy it through [paypal](http://sudarmuthu.com/out/bulk-delete-category-addon).

 ### Development